TonyEnglish/Work_Zone_Data_Collection_Toolset/README.md

 # Additional Notes
 This toolset was developed as a proof of concept and is not able to provide a full solution for all types of work zones.
 Future work may expand the functionality of the tool to address more work zone types and add other features such as authentication or a mobile app version of the tool.

 This tool functions alongside a POC TMC website (https://neaeraconsulting.com/V2x_Home).
-Instructions for utilizing this website are located *here*
+Instructions for utilizing this website are located here: [POC Toolset User Guide](https://github.com/TonyEnglish/V2X-manual-data-collection/blob/develop/POC%20Toolset%20User%20Guide.pdf)

 # Version History and Retention
 *Required - A statement of the status of the source code (prototype, alpha, beta, release, etc.), how often users can expect activity on this repository, and a version/release history in the form of a CHANGELOG file.
 Additionally, include a retention statement that specifies how long this repository will remain publicly accessible*